Course Outline

 1

-Demonstrated understanding of social psychology terms.
+Demonstrated understanding of social psychology in context of cultural responsiveness.

 2